Activate Brushwood Center's impact! Learn more about the ACTIVATE Campaign

 224.633.2424

-BASE: Create & Sip – Make a Wreath with Julia Kemerer
+BASE: Create & Sip – Painted Umbrellas

 Create & Sip is a monthly workshop hosted at Brushwood Center where participants can explore fun projects using supplies and tools from the Brushwood Art Supply Exchange, BASE.
 It’s an opportunity to get creative, try something new, and enjoy the company of fellow art enthusiasts in a relaxed and welcoming atmosphere.

-This month’s class will be led by November’s Artist of the Month, our own Julia Kemerer, who will teach us to make festive wreathes that will include a mix of new materials alongside the repurposed and reimagined.
 Everyone’s project will be unique, and creativity is highly encouraged.
-We will have a variety of objects available to use for your wreath, but if you have something of your own you would like to bring and try to incorporate into your artwork, you are welcome to bring it!
+We will have a variety of materials available to use for your project, but if you have something of your own you would like to bring and try to incorporate into your artwork, you are welcome to bring it!

-We’ll have a variety of supplies and tools available.
-Everyone’s project will be unique.
 No experience necessary, all skill levels are welcome.

 What to Bring: